The key differences Between a Junior and Senior Developer Career Growth

 One obvious requirement that sets a junior developer apart from a senior developer is their years of experience.
 While this isn’t set in stone, most organizations who are looking to hire junior developers would require at least 1 to 3 years of experience, while for senior developers, it is typically from 6 years and above.
 However, it is the quality of their work that truly differentiate one from another.

-Junior developers are typically focused on implementing a certain feature due to their natural inclination towards applying their programming knowledge.
+Junior developers career growth are typically focused on implementing a certain feature due to their natural inclination towards applying their programming knowledge.
 While this isn’t a bad approach, a senior developer would always look at the bigger picture by focusing on the overall architecture of the system.
 Rather than just looking at implementing a feature, they would analyse the consequences it would have on the whole system and the level of complexity or simplicity it would provide.

 Due to the limited level of exposure and experience junior developers have, they are often going through a learning curve with different technological stacks, tools, libraries and frameworks.
 Senior developers, on the other hand, have passed through that phase and are rather focused on determining which tools or frameworks would be the perfect fit while designing a system.